danielkwok21/learnSolidity/remix/README.md

 - Introduction to `require` keyword

 ## Payable2.sol (3:08:25)
-- Introduction to `balance` keyword
+- Introduction to `balance`, `this` keyword
+- Deploying to rinkeby
+- How to fund to & withdraw from contract